janheuer/here-and-there-agda/README.md

 The formalisation currently encompasses three main topics:

 1. Logic programs as a normal form of the logic of here-and-there
-2. The connection between the logic of here-and-there and ASP (equilibrium models and strong equivalence)
+2. Connections between the logic of here-and-there and ASP (equilibrium models and strong equivalence)
-3. Definition of stable models using the reduct operation
+3. Equivalence of stable models using the reduct operation (for propositional theories) and equilibrium models

 See the module structure below for more details.
 See the bibliography for references used to develop this formalisation.